top of page

 What's happening?

-Westminster City Council is pushing ahead with plans to upgrade their heating and hot water system (the PDHU) at an estimated cost of £133-211 million.
+Westminster City Council is pushing ahead with plans to upgrade their heating and hot water system (the PDHU) at an estimated lifetime cost of £400 million.
 This will have a huge impact on all residents with no guarantee that heating bills will reduce or that the service will improve.
 You’ll be expected to pay without having ownership or control of the system.

 02